The Pacific Rim Tofino Whale Festival

 Sandcastles, handicrafts and interesting facts

 But not only enjoyment is provided.
 Children like the sandcastle builders' competition.
 Meanwhile, her parents stroll through the handicraft market.
 If you want, you can find out more about diving.
 Or you can attend one of the lectures.
 It deals with issues such as protecting the world's oceans.
 You can find out what you can do yourself to preserve endangered species.
 Or you can find out more about the dolphins of British Columbia, their history, their diet and their distribution.
 Another lecture provides information about the feeding behavior of porpoises.
 You can also learn more about calamari, the meaning of life and more.
 Of course, whales play a role.
 They and their way of life are finally presented in detail.

 Movies or readings at the Pacific Rim Tofino Whale Festival

 Those who prefer culture can visit a film screening or listen to an author reading.
 The history of Vancouver Island's west coast is presented.
 Or you can listen to the stories of Roy Henry Vickers.
 He is a painter whose Eagle Aerie Gallery is in Tofino.
 If you want, you can also be introduced to basket weaving.
 If you want, you can also watch two artists at work in the Wickaninnish Inn.

 The Pacific Rim, a paradise for outdoor enthusiasts

 We choose outdoor events.
 So the first thing we do is visit the Botanical Garden.
 A New England businessman has thus fulfilled a dream.
 George Patterson leads us through his wonderland.
-The Tofino Botanical Gardens Foundation offers both teaching programs and information about preserving the temperate rainforest.
+The Tofino Botanical Gardens Foundation offers both teaching programs and information about the preservation of the temperate rainforest.
 A network of paths and boardwalks winds from the visitor center into the forest.
 In it Patterson transformed clearings into a series of show gardens.

 In some of them you can see plants that once grew in the coastal rainforests of the world.
 Others, after all, are dedicated to the ethnic groups who live on Clayoquot Sound.
 These include the Nuu-chah-nulth Indians, the early settlers, Japanese fishing families and of course the hippies.

 The Wild Pacific Trail in Ucluelet